 A resurgence in sailing as a highly valued sport generated by stronger sailing clubs with active sailing programs and functional community relationships.

 SLM assures that a club can compete with rival sporting codes and with other sailing clubs on quality, growth, retention and lower marginal cost.
 Clubs are often in a position to start-up and operate training using cash flows generated where program leadership is supported.
 Adapting the SLM methodology correctly can build local community support around small club development (or larger, regional or city) where little coaching experience or a shortage of equipment can be part of a journey to develop their children to adulthood.

-SLM has been helped small local community or large marina clubs in metro and regional locations around Australia develop and adapt to growth since 2002.
-SLM training programs most often operate at Australian Sailing DSC, employ accredited instructors and coaches, access insurance through a normal RevSport portal.
+SLM has helped small local community and large marina clubs in metro and regional locations around Australia since 2002.
+SLM training programs most often operate at Australian Sailing DSC with accredited instructors and coaches, insurance through a normal RevSport portal.
 Our growing group of SLM devotees share information and communicate regularly online.

-Advice is provided to prepare an SLM dinghy training program proposal to management at no cost.
+Begin by preparing an SLM dinghy training program proposal to management (nil cost).
 Should the club proceed advice will be available to assist leadership to setup a coaching group to start and operate, to guide instructors and coaches in the use of online resources including processes and broad based junior, youth and senior class curriculum.